chrisknox97/pewlett_hackard_analysis/README.md

 * There are 1,549 Potential Mentees at Pewlett-Hackard while there are over 72,458 Potential Retirees.

-* Thus there is more than enough Retirees to mentee the next generation; just not enough mentees to replace the previous generation.
+* Thus, there is more than enough Retirees to mentee the next generation; just not enough mentees to replace the previous generation.

 ### Additional Querries & Tables